yazdan59/res/README.md

 <br>Dr. Babak Negahdari
 <br>Dr. Mohammad Ali Mazlomi
 # Time & Location:
-Sep-Dec 2019, lectures are held on Mondays 1:00 to 3:00 PM at Class#1, School of Advanced Technologies in Medicine, Tehran University of Medical Sciences, practical sessions are held on Sundays 10:00 to 12:00 at computer room (2nd floor), School of Advanced Technologies in Medicine, Tehran University of Medical Sciences
+Sep-Dec 2019, lectures are held on Tuesdays 1:00 to 3:00 PM at Class#1, School of Advanced Technologies in Medicine, Tehran University of Medical Sciences
 # Exam

 # Lecture Schedule